Focused On Driving Positive Results Through Responsible Investing

 Responsible Investment Governance

 Implementation of the RI Policy is the responsibility of each investment team with the support of the RI Committee.
 Each team has a representative that is a member of the RI Committee.
 These individuals are accountable for upholding and communicating RI policy within their respective disciplines.
+In addition, Responsible Investment is included in the Risk Management function, which is independent of the investment process.

 Everything You Need to Know About Our Responsible Investment Policy